 Pilots are driving forklifts to earn a crust while the number of applicants for some jobs has soared by 100 per cent as competition for work heats up.

-Ministry for Social Development figures show Job Seeker benefit numbers in the Bay of Plenty have soared to 18,306 at the end of May compared to 15,447 on March 27.
+Ministry for Social Development figures show Job Seeker benefits in the Bay of Plenty have soared to 18,306 at the end of May compared to 15,447 on March 27.

-Trades, services, roading, construction, and healthcare had the most vacancies in Tauranga in May on Trade Me.
+Trades, services, roading, construction, and healthcare had the most vacancies in Rotorua in May on Trade Me.

-But jobs spokesman Jeremy Wade said a lot of employers were taking a "wait and see approach".
-Listings fell 51 per cent in May, but had started to recover.
+Trade Me jobs spokesman Jeremy Wade said a lot of employers were taking a 'wait and see' approach.
+Listings fell 32 per cent in the same month but had started to recover.

 The Staffroom director Jill Cachemaille said there was no shortage of candidates in the market looking for work but there were fewer jobs available.